oxygencraft/DebugMod/README.md

 2. Make sure that your game files aren't broken before reporting the issue.
 3. Tell me how to replicate the bug.

+# Empty exception and event listener call failed:

+There is not much I can do about it, it's a pathfinder bug nt calling the command method.

 # Warning:

 Use this at your own risk, this may corrupt saves.